 Next to Passeig de Colom is Passeig de Isabel II.
 On this street, at No. 4 (on the ground floor), was the first house where the Picasso family settled when they came to town.
 On the first parallel road to the sea, in Carrer de Cristina, at No. 3 was the second home of the family.

 Finally, we arrive at the Museu Picasso in Carrer de Montcada.
 The museum is home to one of the most extensive art collections by Pablo Picasso.
 With over 3,500 works, the museum has the most complete body of work by the painter.
 The museum is housed in five neighbouring medieval palaces.
-It opened to the public on March 9, 1963.
-It became the first museum dedicated to Picasso’s work and the only one created during the artist’s life.
+The museum opened to the public on March 9, 1963.
+It became the first museum dedicated to Picasso’s work It is the only one created during the artist’s life.
 IThe museum has since been declared a museum of national interest by Government of Catalonia.
 The highlights of the collection include two of its first major works, The First Society (1896), and Science and Charity (1897).
 Specifically, the Picasso Museum reveals Picasso’s relationship with its city Barcelona, a relationship formed in his youth and adolescence, and continued until his death.

 If you would like to read more article about art, you can also look at Voyagers Voice Magazines